grafana/k6-docs/src/data/markdown/docs/30 k6-browser/01 Get started/02 Running browser tests.md

 2. Interact with elements on your webpage
 3. Wait for page navigation
 4. Run both browser-level and protocol-level tests in a single script
-5. Run browser tests in a Docker container

 <Blockquote mod="note" title="">